 Central to the transfer of power is an expectation of absolute honesty – creating an environment where players learn and want to grow and improve.
 This promotes a notion of cyclical self improvement with the idea that what is good enough this year will not be good enough next year, while it closely correlates with principles of self determination theory (Deci & Ryan, 1986) – a hugely popular theory among psychologists world wide.

 While the Dublin squad is considered ultra talented presently with a well oiled underage system, they have worked very hard to be so good.
-They were ably supported by a raft of former players led by Stephen O’Shaughnessy who works for Dublin County Board; and assisted by likes of Dessie Farrell, David Henry, Paddy Christie, Mickey Whelan, Jason Sherlock, Ciaran Whelan, Paul Griffin, Cyril Kevlihan and Paul Casey among many others.
+They were ably supported at underage level by a raft of former players, led by Stephen O’Shaughnessy who works for Dublin County Board; and assisted by likes of Dessie Farrell, David Henry, Paddy Christie, Mickey Whelan, Jason Sherlock, Ciaran Whelan, Paul Griffin, Cyril Kevlihan and Paul Casey among many others.
 With so many positive role models to follow, it is hard not to see why the youth set up is so strong.
 In fact Gavin in many respects has helped create the dynasty, managing the Dublin U21 team to three All Ireland titles in 2003, 2010 & 2012.
 He sees it as the job of management to serve so that they do not allow the players to sell themselves short; that they are empowered by management to be the best that they can be.

 He has previously reported to be a big fan of “self actualisation” and has often stated that human psychologist Abraham Maslow’s Hierarchy of Needs has played a huge role in framing his thoughts on performance management.
 Gavin once stated that “self actualisation is king”, and has suggested that the world is full of people who have constantly sold themselves short.
 Maslow’s Hierarchy of Needs describes the steps to how a coach, teacher or individual can employ the steps to be the best they can be; with the apex of the continuum resulting in an individual to self-actualise – or be the best they can be.